beanshearer/the_northcoders_news_api/README.md

 ### Usage

-Once the server is up and running the following endpoints and methods will be available.

-Note: GET request can be ran from a browser using "localhost:9090" before an endpoint, however all other methods will require an API testing tool.
+Once the prerequisites have been installed and the installation process has been completed, requests can be made to "localhost:9090".
+The GET requests can be made straight from the browser but all other requests should be made using a API testing tool such as Insomnia.

 - /api: